publisha/publisha.github.io/pages/id2xml.md

 [![Tags have been loaded from a DTD](/images/2017/02/id2xml/image4.png)](/images/2017/02/id2xml/image4.png)

-The DTD that has just been loaded looks like this:
+The DTD that has just been loaded looks like the image to the left.

 [![This is an image of the DTD in the InDesign window](/images/2017/02/id2xml/image5.png)](/images/2017/02/id2xml/image5.png)